List of governors of Idaho

 The governor of Idaho is the head of government of Idaho and commander-in-chief of the state's military forces.
 The officeholder has the duty to see state laws are executed, power to either approve or veto bills passed by the Idaho Legislature.
 The current governor of Idaho is Brad Little, a Republican, who took office on January 7, 2019.

 Thirty-one individuals have held the office of governor of Idaho since the state's admission to the Union in 1890, two of whom served non-consecutive terms.
 The state's first governor, George L. Shoup, had the shortest term, of three months; Cecil Andrus had the longest, of 14 years.

 List of governors

 Territory of Idaho

 Idaho Territory was created from Dakota Territory, Nebraska Territory, and Washington Territory on March 4, 1863.

 There were sixteen territorial governors appointed by the president of the United States from the territory's organization in 1863 until the formation of the state of Idaho in 1890.
-Due to the long distance from Washington, D.C. to Boise, there was often a lengthy gap between a governor being appointed and his arrival in the territory; four resigned before even arriving.
+Due to the long distance from Washington, D.C. to Boise, there was often a lengthy gap between a governor being appointed and his arrival in the territory; three resigned before even arriving.